Are you planning to visit Paris during late February, March or April?

 How Long Do Cherry Blossoms Last?

 Depending on the type of cherry tree, the cherry blossoms last from just a few days to as long as two weeks.
-Most cherry blossoms reach their peak of beauty between three or four days after the buds open.
-Cool weather helps the blooms last longer, and hot weather speeds up their end.
+Most cherry blossoms reach their beauty peak between three or four days after the buds open.
+Cool weather helps the blooms last longer, and hot weather speeds up their end date.

 Even after the cherry blossoms begin to fade a bit, they are still beautiful.